Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

-This necessitates a fundamental generalization of the NPA framework for the sequential settings.
-To this end, we introduce a composable, multipartite sequential NPA hierarchy (\cref{eq:kpartite_SequentialNPASDP}) that is complete for both the quantum sequential and nonlocal scenarios (\cref{thm:MainCompleteness}).
+\textbf{Our contribution: A multipartite sequential NPA hierarchy for quantum instruments (\cref{fig:nonlocal-b}).} To this end, we introduce a composable, multipartite sequential NPA hierarchy (\cref{eq:kpartite_SequentialNPASDP}) and prove that this hierarchy is complete for both the quantum sequential and nonlocal scenarios (\cref{thm:MainCompleteness}).
 We now sketch its construction, focusing on the tripartite case for demonstration purposes.

-We use notations of \cref{fig:NonlocalCompiledBellGame}(b), based on the Heisenberg algebraic picture of a sequential game, dual to the standard Schr\"odinger's picture in which maps act on states.
+We use notations of \cref{fig:nonlocal-b}, based on the Heisenberg algebraic picture of a sequential game, dual to the standard Schr\"odinger's picture in which maps act on states.
 More precisely, the quantum instruments modeling Alice's and Bob's actions do not act on the state $\sigma$ which is fixed, but on Charlie's measurement operators (see \cref{eq:SequentialityDemonstration} below).
 Alice's and Bob's actions are described by completely positive (CP) maps (quantum instruments) $\{\QInstrument_{a|x}\}_a$ and $\{\QInstrument_{b|y}\}_b$, while the final player, Charlie, performs a standard measurement with POVM effects $\{f_{c|z}\}_c$.
 With these objects, the corresponding correlations are

 achieving the score

 where $\beta_{abcxyz}$ is the payoff tensor associated with the rule of the game $\cG$.
 Diagrammatically, the sequentiality can be represented by

 The final pieces of the sequential scenarios are the \emph{operationally-non-signaling constraints} of Alice's and Bob's actions, which are, respectively,